elastic/package-storage/README.md

+# DEPRECATED

+Since migration to Package Storage V2 was completed, this repository is not intended to be used anymore.
+More information can be found at https://github.com/elastic/elastic-package/blob/main/docs/howto/use_package_storage_v2.md

 # Package Storage

 This is a storage repository for the packages served through the package registry service.
 See the [`package-registry` repository](https://github.com/elastic/package-registry) for basic registry API usage and examples.

 The `package-storage` repository contains 3 branches with the packages for the different environments: